CoregoLabs/Proposal/README.md

 Additional visuals:

-1. A graph showcasing the utilization of coretime by the given task.
-The graph should contain the maximum coretime that can be utilized by the given region and the actual consumption.
+1. A graph showcasing the utilization of Coretime by the given task.
+The graph should contain the maximum Coretime that can be utilized by the given region and the actual consumption.

 2. The timeline of the region.
 This will show all the operations that were done on the region to achieve its current form.